 In addition to its devastating toll in human lives, the Covid-19 pandemic has careened through the landscape of America’s new and small businesses like a run-away bulldozer.
-In the ten months since the first documented case of Covid-19 appeared in the United States, as many as a million new and small businesses have closed permanently and more than a million others remain vulnerable.
+According to a study released last month by the Federal Reserve Board, the virus has resulted in the permanent closure of roughly 200,000 U.S. businesses above historical levels.
+Many thousands more remain vulnerable.

-The key to conquering the virus – technology – has also emerged as the critical life saver for American small businesses amid the storm, specifically online platforms of communication, marketing, sales, and delivery.
+Amid the storm, the key to conquering the virus – technology – has also emerged as a lifesaver for new and small businesses, specifically online platforms of communication, marketing, sales, and delivery.
 As they continue to scrutinize online technology platforms, policymakers should carefully think through the likely implications of any legislative or regulatory action to avoid unintended consequences that could potentially undermine the post-Covid economic recovery.

-Meanwhile, record numbers of young businesses – “startups” – have failed or laid off employees, as many have been shut out of the Paycheck Protection Program (PPP) and the Federal Reserve’s Main Street Lending Program.
+Meanwhile, record numbers of young businesses – “startups” – failed or laid off employees, as many were shut out of the Paycheck Protection Program (PPP) and the Federal Reserve’s Main Street Lending Program.

 Such damage cuts to the very core of the U.S. economy.
 Businesses with fewer than 20 employees account for 98 percent of all U.S. businesses and employ about a fifth of the nation’s workforce.
-Meanwhile, repeated research has demonstrated that startups account disproportionately for the innovations that drive economic growth and job creation.
+Meanwhile, repeated research has demonstrated that startups are responsible for an outsized share of the innovations that drive economic growth and job creation.
 New and small business destruction, therefore, not only damages the economy now, it undermines the economy’s capacity to grow and create jobs after the pandemic.

 Fortunately, there is reason for optimism.
-Amid the wreckage, there are signs of hope and even new life, as new and small businesses improvise and adapt to the realities imposed by the pandemic.
-While some businesses have pivoted completely, re-working themselves to meet new Covid-generated demand – such as breweries producing hand sanitizer – many other businesses have digitized their operations to survive and even thrive in a socially-distanced marketplace.
+Amid the wreckage, there are signs of hope and even new life, as new and small businesses have improvised and adapted to the realities imposed by the pandemic.
+While some businesses have pivoted completely, re-working themselves to meet new Covid-generated demand – such as breweries producing hand sanitizer – many others have digitized their operations to survive and even thrive in a socially-distanced marketplace.

 Particularly significant is that the acceleration to online shopping extends to older consumers.
-A survey released on November 16th by digital consulting firm Mobiquity found a 47 percent increase in the number of baby boomers reporting that they had ordered delivery from a restaurant through a website or app, a 193 percent increase in the number ordering groceries online, and a 469 percent increase in the number who have used tele-medicine.
+A survey released in November by digital consulting firm Mobiquity found a 47 percent increase in the number of baby boomers reporting that they had ordered delivery from a restaurant through a website or app; a 193 percent increase in the number ordering groceries online; and a 469 percent increase in the number who have used tele-medicine.